pepkit/pepspec/docs/looper/how-to/report-objects.md

 looper run
 ```

 We would like to take the number of regions from each sample (file) and collect them into a single plot.
-This plot will be stored as an image locally and the path of this image will be reported to the pipestat backend.
+This plot will be stored as an image locally, and the path of this image will be reported to the pipestat backend.

-To achieve this, we must use a project-level pipeline.

-First, we will need to add a `project_interface` to the `pipeline_interface`:
+We will need to add a `project_interface` to the `pipeline_interface`:

 ```yaml title="pipeline_interface.yaml" hl_lines="6-9"
 pipeline_name: count_lines